A new set of tools for goodness-of-fit validation: The case of a simple null hypothesis

-As an example of the usefulness of the $CC(\cdot)$, consider the smiling baby data set (Bhattacharjee \& Mukhopadhyay, 2013).
+As an example of the usefulness of a $\textnormal{CC}(\cdot)$, consider the smiling baby data set (Bhattacharjee \& Mukhopadhyay, 2013).
 The data ($n=55)$ are the smiling times (in seconds) of an eight-week-old baby.
 According to various authors, the data could realistically be uniformly distributed over the interval {[}0, $\theta${]}.
 Here, we take $\theta=23.5$, a value close to the estimators investigated by Bhattacharjee \& Mukhopadhyay (2013) and transform the data onto $[0,1]$.
-Panel 1) of Figure \ref{fig:miling baby data set} shows the empirical PP plot against the reference $U[0,1]$ distribution (the 45-degree line) while Panel 2) represents the B plot of $\sqrt{n}\,\widehat{CC}(p)$ for $p\in\{1/32,...,31/32\}$.
+Panel 1) of Figure \ref{fig:miling baby data set} shows the empirical PP plot against the reference $U[0,1]$ distribution (the 45-degree line) while Panel 2) represents the B-plot of $n^{1/2}\,\widehat{\textnormal{CC}}(p)$ for $p\in\{1/32,\ldots,31/32\}$.
 Inspection of these bars shows a coincidence of the null and empirical quantiles in the neighbourhood of $p=0.45\;(\simeq10.6$ in the original units), slightly to the left of the median under $\mathbb{H}_{0}$.
 The shape of the sets of positive bars to the left and negative bars to the right of $p \simeq 0.45$ suggests that the central quantiles of the true distribution could be more clustered about this point than those of the null uniform.
 Thus the true distribution is perhaps less dispersed than the uniform and slightly shifted toward 0.
-Note that similar insight can be derived from the empirical PP plot (Panel 1) and QQ plot (not shown) of this data set.
-However, by making use of the null expectation and approximate homoscedasticity of $\widehat{CC}(\cdot)$ under $\mathbb{H}_{0}$, the B plot allows an enhanced appraisal of these main features of the data.
-In particular, this B plot allows seeing for which quantiles of the null CDF $F_{0}(\cdot)$, the discrepancy with the data is unexpectedly large (positive or negative).
-The approach is developed in Section 3.4 for the null and composite case and discussed for the present case in Appendix A.6, where we revisit this data set.
+Similar insight can be derived from the empirical PP plot (Panel 1) and QQ plot (not shown) of this data set.
+However, by making use of the null expectation and approximate homoscedasticity of $\widehat{\textnormal{CC}}(\cdot)$ under $\mathbb{H}_{0}$, the B-plot allows an enhanced appraisal of these main features of the data.
+In particular, this B-plot allows seeing for which quantiles of the null CDF $F_{0}(\cdot)$, the discrepancy with the data is unexpectedly large (positive or negative).
+The approach is developed in Section~3.3 for the null and composite case and discussed for the present case in Section~3.5.4, where we revisit this data set.